USS Alligator (1862): Alligator Junior

 Brutus de Villeroi was a French engineer, inventor, and ship designer.
 Well-regarded in France where he had designed many diving ships, he immigrated to the United States in 1856, where he continued his work in shipbuilding.
 One of his ships was a salvage ship built in 1859.
 This ship was later retroactively dubbed the "Alligator Junior" (or Alligator Jr.) due to serving as something of a prototype for the Alligator.
 It was around 30-35 feet long, a mere 44 inches in diameter, iron-hulled, and weighed several tons.
-It opted to be powered by a small propeller from the start, rather than the paddles and oars used in earlier designs (and the first version of the Alligator).
+It was powered by a small propeller from the start, rather than the paddles and oars used in earlier designs (and the first version of the Alligator).
 The crew would pull a leather strap from the inside to turn the propeller.
 In theory, the boat could sail to a location, dive, rest on sea bottom, then release divers to collect nearby sunken salvage.